 - 1. Increased investment in programs that provide training for occupations that are aligned with the state's economic development plan. - 2.
 Reduction in workforce shortages in targeted occupations. - 3.
-Increase in the number of schools reporting a collaboration with a business. - 4.
-Increase in the number of classroom visits by STEM professionals. - 5.
-Increase in the number of STEM field trips. - 6.
-Increase in the number of internships/apprenticeships/externships. - 7.
+Increase in the number of schools reporting a collaboration with a business. - Increase in the number of interactions students have with STEM professionals, such as classroom visits or field trips to STEM related sites. - Jncrease in the number of internships/apprenticeships/externships for students and teachers. - 6.
 Increase in the commitment and support from the business community to STEM schools and programs.